materialsproject/atomate2/docs/src/index.rst

     User guide
     ^^^^^^^^^^

-    The user guide provides in-depth information on the key concepts of *atomate2* with useful background information and tutorials.
+    The user guide provides in-depth information and tutorials for using *atomate2*.

     +++